-- 8. In 2015, Best Companies was appointed by Surrey County Council (SCC) to administer a three year programme of annual employee surveys.
-Best Companies are recognised as being associated with 'The Sunday Times Best Companies' report and providing expertise in the areas of employee engagement and advocacy which was felt to fit well with the organisation's values and culture.
-The first survey was undertaken in October 2015 with the second survey a year later.
-This report summarises the key findings from this most recent survey. - 9.
-The survey went live on 12 October 2016 and closed on 15 November.
-During the period of the survey being open, reminders were sent to all staff who had not completed their email survey and the Extended Leadership Team took an active role in encouraging their teams to complete the survey through team meeting discussions, newsletters and email cascades. - 10.
-The survey was made up of 70 questions or statements.
+- 1. In 2015, Best Companies was appointed by Surrey County Council to administer a programme of annual employee surveys.
+Best Companies have recognised expertise in the areas of employee engagement and advocacy and the Council has commissioned a three year programme of annual surveys with a total cost of £71,304.
+This cost includes all the administration for approximately 11,000 employees, use of an online workplace insight tool and full support from the Best Companies Team in interpreting the survey data (including benchmarking data from other organisations.) - The survey went live on 12 October 2016 and closed on 15 November.
+During the period of the survey being open, reminders were sent to all staff who had not completed their email survey and the Extended Leadership Team took an active role in encouraging their teams to complete the survey through team meeting discussions, newsletters and email cascades.

+- 3. The survey was made up of 70 questions or statements.
 The majority of these are categorised against one of the eight areas detailed below, with each area having between 4 12 questions or statements assigned to it.
 The remaining questions look at general feedback and don't contribute to our overall engagement score.
-In addition, all

-- surveys include the option of providing free text to the following two questions: what makes this a great workplace? and what would make this a better workplace? - 11.
+In addition, all surveys include the option of providing free text to the following two questions: what makes this a great workplace? and what would make this a better workplace? - 4.
 All surveys included a unique code which identified the specified employee and allowed results to then be grouped according to the relevant details of the employee, such as team, job grade, contracted hours and length of service.
-The organisation is not able to identify individuals from the results but can analyse the data based on different demographics to identify trends. - 12.
-The survey results are grouped into eight areas as follows: - i.
-Leadership measures how staff feel about the head of their organisation, the senior management team and organisational values. - ii.
+The organisation is not able to identify individuals from the results but can analyse the data based on different demographics to identify trends. - 5.
+The survey results are grouped into eight areas as follows: - Leadership measures how staff feel about the head of their organisation, the senior management team and organisational values. - ii.
 My Company focuses on how much employees value their organisation, how proud they are to work there and whether they make a difference. - iii.
 My Manager measures whether staff feel supported, trusted and cared for by their immediate manager. - iv.
 Personal Growth examines whether employees feel challenged by their job, whether their skills are being utilised and there are perceived opportunities for advancement. - v.
 My Team includes encouraging team spirit, having fun and feelings of belonging within a group of direct colleagues. - vi.
 Well Being measures stress, pressure, the balance between work and home life as well as the impact of these factors on personal health and performance. - vii.
 Fair Deal includes how well employees feel they are treated and how their pay and benefits compare to similar organisations. - viii.
 Giving Something Back explores to what extent staff think their organisation is socially responsible and whether they believe this effort is driven by appropriate motives.